Track 3: Traditional Animation

 TheThe basic philosophy of the world-famous UCLA Animation Workshop is "one person, one film."
 One individual does an entire film.
 This philosophy allows each filmmaker complete control over his or her film.
 Animation is defined as the movement of created images in recorded time, allowing static painting to come to life.
 The only limitation is your imagination!

 In the exclusive Summer Institute Symposium, students from all tracks meet and listen to some of Hollywood’s most accomplished professionals.
 High-wattage guests have included Simon Kinberg (writer-producer, X-Men: Dark Phoenix, the New Mutants, Deadpool 2); Zak Penn (writer, Ready Player One, The Avengers); Chris Gorak (director, The Darkest Hour); Meg LeFauve (writer, Inside Out); John Hegeman (chief marketing officer, New Regency Productions); and many others.

 Hollywood & Networking

 As part of the Summer Institute, students tour a major Hollywood movie studio.
-A networking mixer for students and alumni takes place on the last night of the program and the movies from the film production and animation tracks are shown.
+A networking mixer for students and alumni takes place on the last night of the program and films from the film production and animation tracks are shown in our state-of-the-art theater.
+Friends and family are welcome!

 This program carries 12 quarter units of UC credit.
 Students in this track are enrolled in the following classes: